-The Affordable Care Act (ACA) set up certain guidelines for the costs to consumers of the plans offered in the State Insurance Exchanges.
+The Affordable Care Act (ACA) set up certain guidelines for the costs to consumers of the Qualified Health Plans offered in the State Insurance Exchanges.

-The ACA eliminated many health insurance plans practices that altered premiums based on discriminating factors, such as gender and pre-existing conditions and made it difficult for many individuals to obtain insurance.
+Along with establishing other Patient Protections, the ACA outlawed health insurance plans practices that altered premiums based on discriminating factors, such as gender and pre-existing conditions and made it extremely costly for many individuals to obtain insurance.

-Plans offered in the state Insurance Exchanges will be able to adjust premium prices only for the following factors: age, family size, and tobacco use.
+The Qualified Health Plans offered in the state Insurance Exchanges will only be able to adjust premium prices only for the following factors: location (state the plan is sold in), age, family size, and tobacco use.